carlosivanr/hugo_website/content/guides/workflow/2022-06-14-r-snippets/index.en.markdown

 	df %>% filter(!${1:col_name} %in% ${2:col_name2})
 ```

 In my code snippet, beginning to type `"notin"` in RStudio will present auto complete options.
 If I press tab to autocomplete the snippet, it will complete the function where the function has been typed out and all that is needed is to fill in the place-holders, `"df"`, `"col_name"`, and `"col_name2"`.
-In the snippets file, each variable that will need to be filled in is encased in curly braces preceding with a dollar sign, and each variable is also preceeded with a number and a colon.
+In the snippets file, each variable that will need to be filled in is encased in curly braces preceding with a dollar sign, and each variable is also preceded with a number and a colon.
 The numbers are the order of variables.
 I saved this snipped towards the top of my snippets file within a section called "my snippets."

 I hope this gets the point across of how snippets can be useful to save you time while coding.
-They're especially usefull for code chunks that are often reused or for functions that you want to avoid looking up when you need them.
+They're especially useful for code chunks that are often reused or for functions that you want to avoid looking up when you need them.